 UltraEdit only converts the file if it is edited and then saved.
 Also, if you have "Save file as input format" selected in the Advanced configuration menu, the conversion is overridden on save.

-Please go to Advanced -> Configuration -> Editor -> New File Creation and ensure that "Create new EDIT file when opening with no other files" is not selected.
+Go to Advanced » Settings » File handling » Miscellaneous and ensure that "Create new Edit file when opening with no other files" is not selected.

 Reloading of FTP files is not enabled by default due to the time it can take to download files via FTP.
-However, if you do want UltraEdit-32 to do this, please go to Advanced -> Configuration -> File Handling -> Load and select "Reload FTP files when reloading a project or last open files".
+However, if you do want UltraEdit to do this, you can go to Advanced » Settings » File Handling » Load and select "Reload FTP files when reloading a project or last open files".